St Nectan's Kieve: Legend

 The legend connecting St Nectan to the falls is the romantic whimsy of the nineteenth century clergyman, Reverend Robert Stephen Hawker who first attributed the falls to the saint in his poem, The Sisters of the Glen in 1846.
 The "hermitage" written about by Hawker and others was a simple summerhouse and had no connection to any saint.
 Many of the site's legends are the result of Hawker's poetry and the vivid imagination of nineteenth century Trethevy farmer, William Goard who led tour parties to the falls.

 Recognition as a sacred site

 Saint Nectan's Kieve is believed by some to be a sacred place or cloutie well, and numerous ribbons, crystals, photographs, inscriptions, prayers and other devotions now adorn the foliage and rock walls near the waterfall.
 Many visitors add small piles of flat stones obtained from the stream.

 In literature

 Letitia Elizabeth Landon's poetical illustration St. Knighton’s Kieve, on an engraving of a painting by Thomas Allom, is based on a legend she was told concerning hidden treasure submerged at the foot of the falls.
 In the poem she writes of a charmed golden cup, which, with some poetic licence, is found to be irretrievable.

+Wilkie Collins visits the Glen, which he terms Nighton's Kieve, in Rambles Beyond Railways.
+He and his companion find the Kieve impossible to locate, shrouded in impenetrable undergrowth.